fedorovaea18/Data_Validator/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/f98370da14866d304cd0/test_coverage)](https://codeclimate.com/github/fedorovaea18/java-project-78/test_coverage)
 [![GitHub Actions Status](https://github.com/fedorovaea18/java-project-78/actions/workflows/github-actions.yml/badge.svg)](https://github.com/fedorovaea18/java-project-78/actions)

 This project implements the function of creating a custom library for data validation depending on their type.
 The library supports three data types: Strings, Integers and Maps.
+Three schemas are available: StringSchema, NumberSchema and MapSchema.
 ## **StringSchema**

 StringSchema has three validation methods:

-- _required()_ — строка должна быть заполненной(непустой);
+- _required()_ — makes the fields required and limits the possibility to use null or empty String;

-- _minLength()_ — строка должна быть равна или длиннее указанного числа;
+- _minLength()_ — adds a minimum length constraint for the String.
+The String must be equal or longer than a specified number.
+Requires an integer parameter of minimum length;

-- _contains()_ — cтрока должна содержать определённую подстроку.
+- _contains()_ — adds a String content constraint.
+The String must contain a substring passed in the method parameter.

 Usage example:
 ```java